Cheaters: Trying to Control the Situation Makes it Worse

 This entry was posted in Addicts, Blog, Couples, Partners and tagged , on by .

-In his book, Out of the Doghouse, Dr. Rob Weiss lists seven common behaviors cheaters engage in after their infidelity is uncovered that make the situation worse rather than better.
+In his book, Out of the Doghouse, my colleague Dr. Rob Weiss lists seven behaviors cheaters engage in after their infidelity is uncovered that make the situation worse rather than better.
 Two of these are linked to attempts to control your betrayed partner’s reaction.
 The first is to do that using aggression and threats.
 The second is to try to calm your partner down.

 Using Aggression and Threats

 • If you don’t like my cheating, then maybe we should get a divorce.
-But don’t count on some big payout from
+But don’t count on some big payout from me.

-• I’m not leaving, but I’m not limiting myself sexually, You’re just going to have to live with that if you want to stay together.
+• I’m not leaving, but I’m not limiting myself sexually, either.
+You’re just going to have to live with that if you want to stay together.

 Cheaters who use aggression and threats in this way seem to think that the best defense is a good offense.
 It isn’t.
 If you try this approach, it is possible that you will successfully bully your partner into submission.
 Temporarily.
 More likely, however, you will drive your partner further away.
 And if your partner does give in to your bullying, is that really the kind of relationship you want?
-Wouldn’t you rather be with someone that you respect and think of as a full partner?

 Trying to Calm Your Partner Down